-Alignment Based Endings: There's a bunch of endings based on main heroine's (and therefore player's) attempts to act good and to redeem her sins, none of which actually affect the gameplay otherwise.
+Alignment-Based Endings: There's a bunch of endings based on the main heroine's (and therefore player's) attempts to act good and to redeem her sins, none of which actually affect the gameplay otherwise.

 Apocalyptic Log: Arthur's reports.
 He also turns out to be the one behind the horror.
 (Though if you compare his logs to "the grey tower"'s logs, he could simply be another victim.)

 Arc Words: "Do you regret?" or some variation of it.

 Artifact of Doom: The, uh, Artefact, which is some sort of execution device for the guilty.

 The Atoner: Sarah.
 Until she redeems herself, Arthur forces her to relive the events of the game again and again.